nicciniamh/pi5-fan-control/Readme.md

 # Inspiration and Credit where Due
-I wrote this inspired by [James Ashley](https://gist.github.com/James-Ansley/32f72729487c8f287a801abcc7a54f38) I have additional code base on this as part of my [SensorFS](https://github.com/nicciniamh/sensorfs) project, but this code is stand-alone meaning no exotic libraries are used.
-The only requirement is Python 3.4+.
+I wrote this inspired by [James Ashley](https://gist.github.com/James-Ansley/32f72729487c8f287a801abcc7a54f38)

+# Why I wrote a new version
+I wanted to integrate systemd and create a service to keep my pi cool.
+As I thought about it further, I wrote additional code based on this as part of my [SensorFS](https://github.com/nicciniamh/sensorfs) project which also provides remote control.

+The service, however, is stand-alone.
+No third party libraries are used.